a-rey/CISCO_configs/README.md

 - `Router(config)#interface tunnel <num>`
   - `num` is only _locally_ unique
 - `Router(config-if)#tunnel mode gre ip`
   - Sets GRE encapsulation for IPv4 _only_
 - `Router(config-if)#tunnel source <src>`
-  - `src` can be a local interface or IP for the WAN
+  - `src` can be a local interface or IP on the WAN
-  - This is the **local public address** for the start of the tunnel
+  - This is the **local public source address** for the start of the tunnel
 - `Router(config-if)#tunnel destination <dst>`
   - `dst` can be an IP or hostname for the tunnel endpoint across the WAN
-  - This is the **public destination address** of the other end of the tunnel
+  - This is the **remote public destination address** of the other end of the tunnel
 - `Router(config-if)#ip address <private-ip> <mask>`
   - `private-ip` is used for the point-to-point **private** connection **inside** the tunnel